- Bloor Research produced a study that questioned the benefits of Oracle in memory.

 It appears that there is confusion here between in-memory column store and HCC.
 HCC is used by Exadata to compress old data.
 But it is independent of Oracle In-Memory.

-This commingling of Oracle In-Memory functionality versus HCC makes it difficult to interpret what Bloor is attempting to say.
+This commingling of Oracle In-Memory functionality versus HCC makes it challenging to interpret what Bloor is attempting to say.

 But the question that is not generally asked is how necessary any of this is.